Mod-phi convergence I: Normality zones and precise deviations: Fluctuations in the case of lattice distributions

 To summarize, in the lattice case, mod-$\phi$ convergence implies a large deviation principle (Theorem \ref{thm:mainlattice}) and a precised central limit theorem (Theorem \ref{thm:cltlattice}), and these two results cover a whole interval of possible scalings for the fluctuations of the sequence $(X_n)_{n \in \N}$.
-This phenomenon is also going to be true for non-lattice reference distributions, and we shall say more about it in Section \ref{sec:cumulantechnic}.
+As we shall see in the next Section \ref{sec:nonlattice}, the same holds for non-lattice reference distributions.